-Holy, Toledo!
-This Ohio City Is Voting to Give Legal Rights to a Lake
+Holy Toledo!
+This Ohio city is voting to give legal rights to a lake.

 “People were fighting over it,” she adds.

 A few years later, a report from the Centers for Disease Control and Prevention found that Toledo’s 2014 incident was one of the first times a community reported an illness outbreak from algae toxins in municipal drinking water.
-And in the summer of 2017, Lake Erie’s algal blooms matched the third-largest on record, and though no one reported a related illness that summer, it was still a cause for growing concern; researchers estimate that with a rise in global temperatures, algal blooms will only become more frequent.
+And in the summer of 2017, Lake Erie’s algal blooms matched the third largest on record, and though no one reported a related illness that summer, it was still a cause for growing concern; researchers estimate that with a rise in global temperatures, algal blooms will only become more frequent.

 Miller remembers feeling “voiceless” and “powerless” during those three days in 2014—like there was no real way to challenge the damage being done.
 The runoff was entirely legal, as farms hold permits to pollute the lake.
 And the state was doing little to protect the Lake Erie watershed from runoff pollution and cap the pollution levels.

-Advocates like Miller spent the following few years trying to force action by contacting local and state officials, before attending a 2016 talk by the Community Environmental Legal Defense Fund about recognizing nature’s rights as a legal strategy.
+Advocates like Miller spent the following few years trying to force action by contacting local and state officials before attending a 2016 talk by the Community Environmental Legal Defense Fund about recognizing nature’s rights as a legal strategy.
 “The residents, after two years of trying to work within the system, heard about rights of nature and they said, ‘Well, why can’t we do that?
 Why can’t we try that with Lake Erie?’” says O’Dell.
 “And so that’s how the Lake Erie Bill of Rights was born.”

 By last summer, Toledoans for Safe Water had gathered 10,500 signatures—more than twice the required number for a vote in November.
 (About 6,400 signatures were validated by the election board.)
 But the plan was held up in late August, when the Lucas County Board of Elections blocked the measure from going on the ballot, citing concerns about the law’s enforceability.
 The group appealed the decision, and after a long legal battle, the Ohio Supreme Court ultimately allowed the initiative to appear on the ballot for a special citywide vote on February 26.